canonical/open-documentation-academy/wsl/tutorial/develop-with-ubuntu-wsl.md

 systemd=true
 ```

-### Create a systemd service to server your web page
+### Create a systemd service to automatically serve your web page

 First, you need to create a service for `systemd` to run.